arafatm/arafatm.github.io/_articles/agile/slack.md

 when Orin left, your capital loss was, similarly, three person-months.

-Aggregate Human Capital and Capital Drain
+> Aggregate Human Capital and Capital Drain

 Example: Knowledge-worker staff 30 people Average ramp-up time 6 months Average cost per person-month (plus overhead) $7,500 Aggregate human capital (30 × 6 ×
 $7,500 × 50%) $675,000

-Human Capital Drain = LOSSOOrin × % staff turnover per month
+> Human Capital Drain = LOSS(Orin) × % staff turnover per month

 On projects, the turnover calculus works somewhat differently.
 First of all, the extent of required domain knowledge is larger, since there are two